 Communicate Early and Often

 While the answer to many employee questions is often “Go talk to HR,” a crisis situation may make that impossible or inconvenient.
 Communication is perhaps the most important element of being ready for a crisis.
-At minimum, every employee in the workplace should know the EAP phone number and what services are available.
+At a minimum, every employee in the workplace should know the EAP phone number and what services are available.
 And, if you have prepared a crisis response plan, be sure to provide regular training to those who have assigned responsibilities.

 In the case of an impending storm, an email reminder to all staff with a reminder of the free EAP service can be invaluable.
 Should your office be closed or without power, the EAP can be a resource when employees are unsure of how to solve immediate problems.
 Even when the storm is over, the EAP can continue to provide support.